CleverCodeCravers/VisualPairCoding/README.md

 But what we do far more often in todays home office driven world is that we connect to a dev machine remotely and then the switching is not done by passing around a keyboard but instead we simply "switch jobs".

 Unfortunately in such a scenario it is easy to loose track on whose round it is or effectivly "take the keyboard away" from a person, that just can't let go.
-Also it is very helpful to know how much time is left.
+Also it is very helpful to know how much time is left in a round.

 This is where VisualPairCoding (VPC) steps in: